“Are you available for my wedding date?”

 Some booths are staffed with employees, past clients, and even hired help for that weekend’s bridal show.
-If the answer to the first question is no, the second answers needs to be yes.
+If the answer to the first question is no, the second answer needs to be yes.
 If that person is present at the booth, ask to be introduced to them.

-“What are the names of the last couple you worked with, and what was their wedding like?”
+“What are the first names of the last couple you worked with, and what was their wedding like?”

 “Is this your full-time profession?”

 It may be, it may not be.
 A vendor that works in the wedding industry part-time isn’t necessarily a bad thing – I know several that are fantastic at what they do – but they may not be as responsive or accessible as you like.

 “Can you tell me about three creative elements that you have recently done for your clients?”